itberrios/3D/s3dis_dataset_visualization/README.md

 ## Partitioning the Data
-The main idea behind partitioning the data, deployed by [Issac Berrios](https://github.com/itberrios) is as follows:
+The main idea behind partitioning the data, deployed by [Isaac Berrios](https://github.com/itberrios) is as follows:

 * Each Space is divided into approximately 1m x 1m (parameter `c=1.5`) blocks (all of the z axis is included).
     - In the code first, the min and max of the x and y axis are calculated.